What Is Accounting? A Brief Explanation

 What Is Accounting?

 Accounting or accountancy is the process of keeping a diary for money.
 It helps businesses write down and understand all the money they earn and spend.
-By keeping track of this, businesses can see how well they are spending their money.
+By keeping track of this, companies can see how well they are spending their money.

 Purpose of accounting: